How to Choose a Stage Lighting Control System for Your Venue

 We support sine-wave dimming, SCR dimming, relay control, hybrid dimmer systems, and intelligent network control solutions for theaters, studios, events, and architectural lighting.

-The lighting control host is the main control device for theater stage lights, work lights, environmental lighting, commercial art lighting, sports venue lighting, and other places.
-By connecting the dedicated lighting control panels CP6104 and CP6108, it realizes the central control of the lighting system, supports a visual lighting control system, and intuitively displays the online and offline status of CP6100.
+The CP6108 lighting control panel is a lighting control device for theater stage lights, work lights, environmental lighting, commercial art lighting, sports venue lighting, and other places.
+By connecting to the dedicated lighting control host CP6100, it realizes the central control of the lighting system, supports a visual lighting control system, and intuitively displays the online and offline status of CP6108.
 Realize remote monitoring, editing, and setting of corresponding parameters.

 It is widely applicable to theaters, cinemas, auditoriums, stadiums, museums, exhibition halls, cultural tourism performances, commercial art lighting, and other places.